-The National WWI Museum and Memorial is open every day through Labor Day from 10 a.m. to 5 p.m.
+The National WWI Museum and Memorial is open Tuesday through Sunday, 10 a.m. to 5 p.m.
 Guests are strongly encouraged to purchase tickets online in advance.

 The American Jazz Museum and the Negro Leagues Baseball Museum at 18th & Vine are open Tuesday through Sunday with reduced hours.
 To enter either institution, you will need to register for a Museum Passport in advance.

 The Arabia Steamboat Museum in City Market is open to the public, operating 10 a.m. to 5 p.m.
 Guided tours are not available, but docents are standing by for questions.

-The National Museum of Toys and Miniatures is open to the public with a new exhibit, offering two timed sessions daily.
+The National Museum of Toys and Miniatures is open to the public Wednesday through Saturday, with a new exhibit on display.

-The Museum at Prairiefire in Overland Park is now open, complete with a new exhibit Permian Monsters.
+The Museum at Prairiefire in Overland Park is open with a new exhibit, Permian Monsters.
 Non-members are encouraged to reserve tickets in advance.

-In Independence, the 1859 Jail Museum has reopened.
-Online reservations are required.
+In Independence, the 1859 Jail Museum is open with online reservations required.

-The shops at Crown Center have reopened from 11 a.m. to 5 p.m., Monday through Saturday, and noon to 5 p.m., Sunday.
-SEA LIFE Kansas City and LEGOLAND Discovery Center have reopened with a requirement to purchase tickets online in advance.
+The shops at Crown Center are open from 11 a.m. to 6 p.m., Monday through Saturday, and noon to 5 p.m., Sunday.
+SEA LIFE Kansas City and LEGOLAND Discovery Center are open to guests with a recommendation to purchase tickets online in advance.

-Union Station’s restaurants and shops have begun reopening.
-Science City and the Arvin Gottlieb Planetarium at Union Station reopened to the public on Wednesday, June 17 with new hours.
-Tickets must be purchased online in advance of your visit.
-A new exhibition, Dinosaur Road Trip, opened in Union Station's Bank of America Gallery on July 3 and will be on display through January.
+At Union Station, many attractions, restaurants and shops are currently operating.
+Science City and the Arvin Gottlieb Planetarium at Union Station have new hours and guests are strongly encouraged to purchase tickets online in advance of your visit.
+A new exhibition, Dinosaur Road Trip, is on display in Union Station's Bank of America Gallery through January.

 The Kansas City Zoo is currently open to the public.
-Some indoor animal exhibits remain closed and a timed entry must be scheduled upon ticket purchase.
+Some indoor exhibits remain closed and a timed entry must be scheduled upon ticket purchase.

 RESTAURANTS, BARS AND SHOPS